The Ultimate 20-Step Playbook + Bonus Tips on Wielding AI This Season

 It’s WAY more challenging and expensive to convert new customers than it is to convert existing ones — but if there’s any time to do it, it’s the holiday season.

-Online shoppers usually go out of their way to explore all of the deals on offer during Black Friday and Cyber Monday, including brands they’ve never shopped with before.
+Online shoppers usually go out of their way to explore all of the deals on offer during Christmas and Boxing Day, including brands they’ve never shopped with before.
 The same goes for Christmas: buyers are open to exploring gift ideas for their friends and family over the festive season.

 Hook in new buyers with freebies, discounts, free shipping, or even a special gift-with-purchase with your business.
 Cosmetic Capital nailed this on their website with an exclusive offer for new sign-ups: